Modality Matching Matters: Calibrating Language Distances for Cross-Lingual Transfer in URIEL+: Modality Representations and Cross-Modal Composition

 Finally, a typological vector $x_\ell(\text{typ})$ is mapped to the concatenated posterior vector

-where $n$ is the number of islands.
+where $t_{\ell,G_i}$ denotes the subvector of $t_\ell$ restricted to the features in island $G_i$, and $n$ is the number of islands.
 This representation is naturally normalized per island.
 We compute angular distances on our representation, as is done by default in \citet{khan-etal-2025-uriel}, due to its sensitivity to the proportional relationships between posterior probabilities across islands, rather than their absolute magnitudes; thus making it a robust metric for comparing the structural profiles of languages.